Harvard-MIT Health Sciences and Technology Program

 Can the HST MD be combined with other degree programs?

 Many HST MD students join the Harvard/MIT MD-PhD program, earning a PhD in addition to their medical training.
-HST MD student may also pursue dual degrees in business (MBA), public health (MPH), public policy (MPP), or law (JD).
+HST MD student may also pursue dual degrees in business (MBA), public health (MPH), public policy (MPP).
+More information can be found on the program website.

 To learn more about the HST MD curriculum, visit the HST program overview on Harvard Medical School’s website.